Navai-Suleymanli/Wav-Audio-Programming/README.md

  g++ -o wav_generator main.cpp
  ./wav_generator

-**Running the Program
+**Running the Program**

 Once compiled, the program will generate test.wav in the same directory.
-You can play it using any media player that supports WAV format.**
+You can play it using any media player that supports WAV format.

 ![image](https://github.com/user-attachments/assets/4d3cf200-b620-42a4-bbbf-d7f3bcd7f595)
+This image is obtained by visualizing the resulting test.wav file using Audacity